 APIs are Products

 To design great APIs, we first need to realize, that APIs are in fact products.
 APIs are products that are offered on a market to satisfy the needs of a group of customers.
+So it would only be natural to use product analytics while trying to create an API for a group of customers.

 This means that APIs are not individually created integration solutions that are tailored for a particular customer and a particular use case.
 Instead, APIs are designed as generic products for a group of customers.
 They are intended to be highly Reusablereusable software.
 In this way APIs can provide solutions to common needs and challenges that are shared by many customers.
 It may be, that the idea for an API originates from one particular use case for one particular customer, but successful APIs are always more generic.
 There is always a group of customers, who is interested in solving their diverse use cases with the API.